 Cathedral Canyon is about one-third of a mile long, from 50-to 200-feet wide, and perhaps 50-to 60-feet deep.
 Roland graded the canyon floor and built two trails, one up the canyon from its mouth, the other from the rim to the floor.

-A visit to Guatemala after an earthquake and the sight of many churches with broken walls and corners still standing with religious figurines sometimes remaining intact, provided the inspiration for the canyon.
+A visit to Guatemala after an earthquake provided the inspiration for the canyon.
 By the mid-1970s, Cathedral Canyon was fully functional, although Roland continually added to and modified the landmark.

-…its torso is peppered with bullet holes and shotgun pellets.
-Look ma, no hands.
+…and riddled with bullet holes and shotgun pellets.

 Beautiful stained glass windows were once set in the canyon walls…